Kill Team 2024 Review: Inquisitorial Agents

 At launch, Inquisitorial Agents are one of the most powerful factions available.
 This is mainly due to their flexibility, meaning you can spec to fight whoever you come up against far more than anyone else.
 You can bring truly alarming amounts of Piercing against elites, for example.

 Buying this team from scratch is a severe challenge for the wallet.
 The agent box only contains seven models including the skull, so you’ll have to get two boxes or hit your bits box for some spare torsos just to get your agents, and that’s before you look at the six other teams you “need” to have all the options you could take.
 For some of those you might even want more than one box to get all the options.
 I’m tempted to recommend the 40k Imperial Agents combat patrol as a start point, as it gives you some agents and enough Arbites to make a full roster, which you can run as their own team if you want.
 Pious Vorne could work well as your Penal Legionnaire, but I’m not sure what to do with the Eversor.
-Maybe add a box of Kasrkin, to build all the gunners and specialists for Scions as well, and you’d be off to a start.
+Maybe add a box of Kasrkin, to build all the gunners and specialists, and you’d be off to a start.

 This isn’t going to be an easy team to learn, as you have many times more options than other players have to contend with.
 At first you’ll almost certainly pick the wrong team to requisition or a tac op that turns out to be harder than you thought with the team you field.
 It’s going to take us all a little while to figure this out but, when we do, the Emperor’s enemies should be mightily afraid.